stedavkle/ML-Bundesliga/README.rst

 a draw or win for either team, whereas the more complex machine learning models may also give a concrete score predicted for the match.

-There is a lot more to be discovered, so let's get started with the
+There is a lot more to be discovered, so let's get started.

 Visuals
 ======